TOOLS

 Air gap

-The distance between magnet and steel surface.
+The distance between magnet and steel surface (paint, marine growth, rust).

 mm